strawberry-graphql/strawberry-django/docs/guide/subscriptions.md

 ...
 ```

-Now you can run your test-server like as usual:
+Now you can run your test-server like as usual, but with ASGI support:

 ```bash
 ./manage.py runserver